 I didn’t bother unplugging the radio cord from my helmet.
 With enough pressure it would break free on its own.
 I didn’t remove the steering wheel.

 Still burning, I clambered out of the car and the upper half of my body fell free, while my feet were pinned under the steering wheel.
 Through the pain I remember yelling, “God, help me!” about twenty times in a row.
 I wasn’t cursing.
 I was praying.
 I actually needed His help.
 After a few seconds of wriggling I was completely clear of the cockpit, which by this time was consumed with flames coming out the windows.

 Instinctively, I began rolling on the pavement and in ten seconds or so had managed to extinguish the flames on my body.
 Then I got up, staggered off the track to the grass and collapsed.

 The EMT’s arrived in record time.
-They removed my helmet, then pulled my gloves off.
+They removed my helmet, then slowly pulled my gloves off.
 I watched in horror as the skin on the back of my right thumb simply peeled off my hand.

 “We can’t move him,” one of them said.
 I was in shock, but I remember the other responding, “We have to.
 This car’s gonna blow any second.”
 With that, they grabbed me by the arms and dragged me like a sack of potatoes another thirty feet away from the race car, which was entirely engulfed in flames and emitting a plume of black smoke high into the sky.